 Commission refers to the compensation paid to an employee after completing a task, which is, often, selling a certain number of products or services.

-Sales and marketing jobs in many industries such as automobiles and real estate generally offer commission-based compensation.
+Sales and marketing jobs in many industries, such as automobiles and real estate, generally offer commission-based compensation.
 It can be part of the salary of an employee or a separate form of income that is paid on a different schedule.
 It is calculated based on a percentage of total sales.
-It means the more products or services an employee can sell, the higher the amount they receive.
+That means the more products or services an employee can sell, the higher the amount they receive.

 How Do Commissions Work